 Across the board, college graduates are able to find jobs with better benefits.
-In addition to health care insurance, college graduates can look forward to better retirement matching, health savings accounts, tuition reimbursement, free childcare and reimbursement for travel and communting costs.
-In some instances, a benefits package can be worth almost as much as an employees take-home pay.
+In addition to health care insurance, college graduates can look forward to better retirement matching, health savings accounts, tuition reimbursement, free childcare and reimbursement for travel and commuting costs.
+In some instances, a benefits package can be worth almost as much as an employee’s take-home pay.

-Not surprisingly, college graduates are typically more satisfied with their careers than individuals with a high school diploma--and since we spend almost out entire lives working, job satisfaction can be big factor in our overall satisfaction with life and sense of wellbeing.
-Studies have also shown that as level of education increase, so does job satisfaction.
+Not surprisingly, college graduates are typically more satisfied with their careers than individuals with a high school diploma – and since we spend almost our entire lives working, job satisfaction can be a large factor in our overall satisfaction with life and sense of well-being.
+Studies have also shown that as the level of education increase, so does job satisfaction.

-According to 2007 survey from the University of Chicago, some of the most sastifying occupations include physical therapist, firefighter, teacher, clergy, psychologist, education administrator, operating engineer, and office supervisor.
+According to 2007 survey from the University of Chicago, some of the most satisfying occupations include that of a physical therapist, firefighter, teacher, clergy, psychologist, education administrator, operating engineer, and office supervisor.

-A college degree also leads to greater job stability.
+A college degree also leads to stronger job stability.
 During an economic downturn, it’s not uncommon for employers to cut jobs.
 What positions do you think are first to get cut?
 That’s right.
-Typically those at the bottom of the totem pole--positions requiring unskilled labor.
-During a recession, the unemployement rate among college graduates is substantially lower than the unemployment rate among employees with only a high school diploma.
+Typically those at the bottom of the totem pole – positions requiring unskilled labor.
+During a recession, the unemployment rate among college graduates is substantially lower than the unemployment rate among employees with only a high school diploma.

-When considering the benefits of college, most people only consider the direct impact of a college degree on their own lives--but a college degree has a huge impact on the wellbeing of their families as well, especially their children.
+When considering the benefits of college, most people only consider the direct impact of a college degree on their own lives – but one of the more hidden benefits of college and earning a college degree is the positive impact it can have on the well-being of their families as well, especially their children.
 Not only are children of parents with a college education better off socially and economically, but studies have shown that children in households where one or both parents have a college degree are themselves more likely to earn a college degree.
-Earning a college degree can have a ripple effect that will influence the wellbeing of generations to come.
+Earning a college degree can have a ripple effect that will influence the well-being of generations to come.